We'll also compare price and monitoring, installation, equipment and tech, compatibility, and those pesky, pesky contracts.

 Compatibility winner: Blue by ADT

-When you look at straight-up smart home compatibility and control, Blue by ADT wins out even with Google Nest on board for ADT, but they both fail when it comes to working together.
+When you look at straight-up smart home compatibility and control, Blue by ADT wins out, but they both fail when it comes to working together.

 The biggest shock of all was to learn the ADT and Blue by ADT equipment is not mix and match.
 If you're hoping to switch from one to the other and try to save a few bucks by using your current equipment, we’re sorry to say that you are in for disappointment; it's not going to happen.